 Remember climate change?
-The world’s greatest challenge and most pressing problem prior to COVID-19?
+The world’s greatest challenge and most pressing problem before COVID-19?
 The global protests led by Greta Thunberg, the pressure and the push-back to reduce carbon emissions.
-Unfortunately but understandably, climate change has had to take a back seat as the life-threatening issues around coronavirus dominate both the news and just about every element of across the globe.
+Unfortunately but understandably, climate change has had to take a back seat as the life-threatening issues around coronavirus dominate both the news and just about every element across the globe.

 While at the moment these are only interesting observations and make for great social media photos, it’s highly likely that once the coronavirus emergency subsides, the climate change conversation will once again make the front pages.